ging/fiware-idm/extras/docker/README.md

 3. Use `sudo docker-compose up` to run the IdM Keyrock.
 This will automatically download the two images and run the IdM Keyrock service.

+## Sending eMails

+If you intend to send eMails when running a dockerized Keyrock instance, a separate Mail Relay docker container is needed to be set up when running within a private network.

+The Keyrock `IDM_EMAIL_HOST` and `IDM_EMAIL_PORT` docker ENV variables to point to the SMTP relay server .

+The SMTP relay settings should then be altered to match the external SMTP server.
+For example to use the Gmail SMTP server the following settings are required.

+-   Server address: `smtp.gmail.com`
+-   Username: Your Gmail address (for example, `example@gmail.com`)
+-   Password: Your Gmail password
+-   Port (TLS): `587`
+-   Port (SSL): `465`
+-   TLS/SSL required: `Yes`

 ## Build your own image